 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country developed a COVID-19 contingency plan to ensure malaria activities are minimally interrupted, with some front loading of activities that were supposed to happen in July 2020.
-COVID-19 has led to increased programming costs and switching fixed site distributions to door to door approaches.
-Despite Covid-19, the country has been able to do a review and re-write of their strategic plan, submitted their Global Fund application, conducted an LLIN campaign in 44 districts to supplement routine channels, and continued the distribution of other anti-malarial commodities.
-Four rounds of SMC were completed in 2020.
-There are reports of increased rainfall leading to increases in cases.
-The country has reprogrammed resources to procure additional ACTs and RDTs to ensure stocks are sufficient to address any increase in cases l l 04000
+The country has prepared the new malaria strategic plan.
+The country has reprogrammed resources to procure additional ACTs and RDTs to ensure stocks are sufficient